darkgnostic/ecs/README.md

 # Entity Component System

-Entity Component System used in game Dungoens of Everchange.
+Entity Component System used in game Dungeons of Everchange.